-Late Message
+Late Afternoon Text Message

 As we traveled, I purposed especially to set before them the Gospel through the framework of covenant and biblical theology.
 My desire was not merely to answer isolated questions or correct particular errors, but to help them see the grand unity of God's redemptive purpose as it unfolded throughout the Scriptures and finds its fulfillment in Christ.
 I yearned in my soul to tell them how all truth points unto the Savior.